Van Hool: Van Hool-Fiat

+Global expansion

+Bernard van Hool retired from daily management in 1969 and died in 1974.
 Between 1974 and 1978 Van Hool and Dundalk-based coachbuilders Thomas McArdle entered into a partnership known as Van Hool McArdle to take over the bus building factory of CIÉ at Spa Road, Dublin, Ireland.
 The factory mainly built buses for CIÉ in Ireland plus some for export to the UK.
 The factory was then closed leaving the Republic of Ireland without a bus manufacturer for several years.

+Van Hool entered the Japanese market in the early-1980s when the Meitetsu Group imported several Astromega double-decker buses for use as highway buses, followed by Hato Bus who imported two Astromegas in 1997.
+Since 2016, Van Hool and Scania have jointly developed and produced the TDX24 Astromega double-decker highway bus (also marketed as the J-InterCity DD) solely for the Japanese market, as the spiritual successor to the Mitsubishi Fuso Aero King which was discontinued six years earlier.

-In 1990, Van Hool purchased the coachbuilding business of LAG Manufacturing and continued producing their EOS models for about ten years.
+In 1990, Van Hool purchased the coachbuilding business of LAG Manufacturing in Belgium and continued producing their EOS models for about ten years.

+Bankruptcy and acquisition

+Crisis manager Marc Zwaaneveld was brought into the company in early 2024 as co-CEO alongside Filip Van Hool.
+As part of a reorganization plan, Zwaaneveld announced that Van Hool would discontinue transit bus production on March 11 and shift production to North Macedonia.
+However, the family could not agree on implementation; in an interview later that month with De Standaard, he said bankruptcy was unavoidable.
+Van Hool filed for bankruptcy on Friday, 5 April 2024 and was declared bankrupt the following Monday (8 April 2024) by the Commercial Court of Belgium, with production stopping and putting 1550 jobs at risk.

+On 10 April 2024, it was announced that Van Hool's trustees had accepted a takeover bid from Netherlands-based bus manufacturer VDL and Germany-based semi-trailer manufacturer Schmitz Cargobull.

 Product range (Europe)

 In Europe, Van Hool has a broad range of coaches, though all designs share similar looks and are based on the same platform, the TX.
 The same philosophy is used on the transit bus range, the A-series.
 In recent years, the company has been focusing on new propulsion technologies, introducing fuel-cell hybrid buses as well as diesel-electric hybrids.